Red Nose Day

 Region(s): All of UK

 Red Nose Day is an annual fundraising campaign created by Comic Relief.
 It uses the power of comedy and entertainment to bring people together and to raise money to fund projects that tackle poverty and its consequences in the UK and the rest of the world.
-Red Nose Day 2024 took place on Friday 15th March.
-Details for Red Nose Day 2025 to be announced.
+Red Nose Day 2025 will take place on 21st March.

 Cost: Free